 The start of a new year often brings with it the feeling of new opportunities.
 In some ways, it feels like we have a clean slate or an opportunity to make a brand new start.
 We often try to set goals and make resolutions for how we want to proceed going forward.
-In our personal lives, we may resolve to improve our diet, exercise more or spend less time glued to our electronic devices.
-However, it is also a good idea to use the momentum of the new year to set a very important goal for your business: creating (and sticking) to a budget.
+In our personal lives, we may resolve to improve our diet, exercise more, or spend less time glued to our electronic devices.
+However, it is also a good idea to use the new year’s momentum to set a very important goal for your business: creating (and sticking) to a budget.

 Entrepreneur Magazine defines budgeting as “establishing a planned level of expenditures, usually at a fairly detailed level.”

 Budgeting is often viewed with some level of frustration, but it is one of the most valuable tools that a small business owner has at his disposal.
 Having a well laid out budget functions much like a roadmap for your business.
 Using this resource, you can track and manage business expenses relative to estimated income, as well as anticipate future cash flow and expansion needs.
 Budgets can also help identify holes or shortcomings in your business plan that need your attention.

 Creating and following a budget gives your business many advantages.
 Such advantages include helping you control your spending, track your expenses, and save more money.
 Further, by forecasting your spending, a reasonable budget allows you to ensure your business always has money for the things it needs and the things to help you grow and expand.
 Without a budget, your business runs the risk of being unprepared.
 A budget allows your business to factor in unexpected costs and investments, so that you are prepared and have financially planned to be able to adequately respond when such expenses inevitably come up.